-Take up membership and be part of something special
+Take up black belt membership and be part of something special

 video content explaining the latest developments.
-Our job is to make sure you are up to date.
+Our job is to make sure you are up to date and continually grow.

 In karate, to achieve a black belt you are tested on a number of moves.
 Nothing controversial there….
 But did you know that these moves are the same moves you are tested on when you undertake your very first belt?
 The moves haven’t changed, but the person achieving the black belt is now expected to MASTER the moves.
 A black belt karate expert doesn’t need to consciously think about the moves to use – he or she can access the moves automatically.
 The moves have moved from being conscious (‘what move is the most effective one here?) to unconscious movements (‘I don’t need to think which move to use, I just do it’).

 If we apply this metaphor of a black belt to understanding what skills are desirable within advocates, we can begin to consider what moves a black belt advocate would unconsciously use.
 Black belts know when to balance power with restraint.
 The archetypal karate expert is not one who waltzes around showcasing their skillset but a person who is respectful of others and only uses their skills when necessary.
 Perhaps a sign of a black belt advocate then is knowing when to show restraint (just because you can use your knowledge of legislation to wipe the floor with the obstructive professional in front of you, does not mean you should.
 Using restraint, patience and listening may achieve a better outcome).

 Let’s also take the skill of being non-judgemental.
 It’s well accepted that advocacy is non-judgemental: advocates should promote choices and views of clients without judgement.
 We understand that having a non-judgemental approach requires us to listen more and condemn less.
 However practice is a different reality from theory and how we walk this skill of being non-judgemental can be tricky.
 Consider the different actions of the different advocates below: